The Child Development Atlas maps indicators of child development across the state of Western Australia, available at different levels of geography.

 Maps enable the exploration of relationships between developmental indicators and neighbourhood characteristics.
 Understanding the profile of development of children and young people in an area informs service planning and delivery.

-The geographical areas used in the maps are Australian Bureau of Statistics standard geographical regions.
+The five geographical areas used in the maps include the Australian Bureau of Statistics standard geographical regions of Statistical Areas 2 and 3, Local Government Areas, Health Regions and Regional Development Commission areas.
 Most, but not all, indicators are available at each level of geographical aggregation.
-Information on the geographic levels is available on the Geographical Structures page.
+More detailed information about the geographic levels is available on the Geographical Structures page.